 ASWA seminars and discussions cover a wide range of topics, such as the basics behind being a sole trader; negotiating salaries and learning how to succeed in a large organization.

 After Seattle we’ll be attending a couple more ASWA conferences in Arizona and San Diego.
-If you’re interested find out more here.
+If you’re interested find out more on the Xero Business Community.